dps923/winter2017/notes/week_04/monday.md

 Fixed coordinates are not adaptable to different screen sizes and orientations.
 Auto Layout is the name for the iOS rule-based layout system, which uses sets of constraints which you will specify.

+> Apple has an [Auto Layout Guide](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/) that complements today's notes.
+> Read through its "Getting Started" topics.
+If you can, create a throw-away Xcode project, and follow along with the topics in the guide.

 Constraints: rules that specify how UIViews are positioned (i.e. 20 points from the left edge, align the top edge with the top of the superview).

 > Tip: the `UIView.superview` is the the name of the containing view, that is, if UIView A's superview is UIView B, then B.subviews contains A.